How to get customer feedback

 3. Ask for feedback when the user sends you a support ticket

 Often a user won't actively reach out to you asking for feedback.
 They will instead open a support ticket in Zendesk, Intercom or Noora and talk to you about something else entirely.
 This is a good time to ask them if they have any other feedback they are willing to share.
-In Noora, you can directly add their vote to an existing feature request or create a new one, directly from the ticket inbox.

 Now that you have hopefully got a better grasp of the easiest ways to start channeling the thoughts of your users, it is important for us to remind you that it is also critical to follow up with customers that do provide you with feedback.
 Often this can be done through the use of a public roadmap, where you can show what is planned or upcoming, or a changelog where you can announce the latest improvements to your product.